Java AWT/Swing Testing¶

 lib\ext\smartestudio-bridge.jar

-If you don't see all three of these files then it means the bridge was not installed correctly.
+If you don't see all three of these files, it means the bridge was not installed correctly.

 Troubleshooting the Configuration¶

-To help you make sure that your environment is correctly setup and also to help you try out Rapise, we have a sample application called AUTJava (AUT = Application Under Test) that can be found in the folder:
+To help ensure your environment is set up correctly and to assist with trying out Rapise, we provide a sample application called AUTJava (AUT = Application Under Test), which can be found in the folder:

 C:\Users\Public\Documents\Rapise\Samples\Java\AUTJAVA